wiseman-timelord/CleanCode-Ps/README.md

 ### Status
 Alpha.
 The conversion has been done and now it requires...
+- Refine Interface so far.
-- Its not actually cleaning the scripts.
+- Is it actually cleaning the scripts/logs?
+Is it doing so in compliance with the original scripts.
 - Further, Testing and bugfixing.
 - remaining work from ScriptClean...
 1) identification and processing of variables for `.Mq5` scripts.